-The pricing in the case of the term loan credit facility (the "Term Loan Facility") was reduced for LIBOR loans from LIBOR (with no minimum) plus 3.25% to LIBOR plus 3.00%.
-The pricing on the revolving credit facility (the "Revolving Facility," and together with the Term Loan Facility the "Facilities") will remain the same at LIBOR (with no minimum) plus 2.75%.
-Both the Term Loan Facility and Revolving Facility will decrease by an additional 25 basis points upon receiving an investment grade rating from Standard & Poor's.
+The pricing in the case of the Term Loan Facility for LIBOR loans is LIBOR (with no minimum) plus 3.00%.
+The pricing on the Revolving Credit Facility, is LIBOR (with no minimum) plus 2.75%.
+Both the Term Loan Facility and Revolving Credit Facility will decrease by an additional 25 basis points upon receiving an investment grade rating from Standard & Poor's.

-Additionally, the Term Loan Facility's bullet maturity was extended from June 2019 to July 2020 and the Revolving Facility's revolving period was extended from June 2017 to July 2019, followed by a one-year amortization period and a final maturity in July 2020.
+The Term Loan Facility's bullet maturity is July 28, 2020 and the Revolving Credit Facility's revolving period ends July 28, 2019, followed by a one-year amortization period and a final maturity on July 28, 2020.